 Radiotherapy for skin cancer

-Radiotherapy uses high-energy x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.
+Radiotherapy uses x-rays to destroy the cancer cells while doing as little harm as possible to normal cells.
 It may be used to treat some skin cancers.

 Having radiotherapy for skin cancer

 You have radiotherapy in the hospital outpatient department.
-Depending on the type and size of skin cancer, you may only have 1 treatment session.
-But usually several sessions are needed.
+Depending on the type and size of skin cancer, you usually have several sessions of treatment.
 You may have radiotherapy each day, 5 days of the week, for 1 or more weeks.
 Your doctor will discuss your treatment plan with you.

 Getting support